trailofbits/testing-handbook/content/docs/fuzzing/rust/10-cargo-fuzz/index.md

 The ogg crate parses [ogg](https://en.wikipedia.org/wiki/Ogg) files, which contain media data.
 The ogg format is a container format for media, which means such files can host different codecs.
 Parsers are easy to fuzz and also a high-value target, because they have to behave correctly even when they are presented with untrusted data.

-Let’s go over the process of fuzzing an existing Cargo crate.
+Let's go over the process of fuzzing an existing Cargo crate.
 First, we check out the source-code of the crate:

 ```shell
 git clone https://github.com/RustAudio/ogg.git